Peel Parish

-Peel is a civil parish in Carleton County, New Brunswick, Canada, situated on the eastern bank of the Saint John River.
-It comprises one local service district and part of one town, both of which are members of the Western Valley Regional Service Commission (WVRSC).
+Peel is a geographic parish in Carleton County, New Brunswick, Canada, situated on the eastern bank of the Saint John River.

+Prior to the 2023 governance reform, for governance purposes it was comprised one local service district and part of one town, both of which were members of the Western Valley Regional Service Commission (WVRSC).

-The Census subdivision of Peel Parish includes all of the civil parish except the town of Florenceville-Bristol.
+The Census subdivision of Peel Parish includes all of the geographic parish except the town of Florenceville-Bristol.

 Origin of name

 The parish may have been named after one of two brothers: Jonathan Peel, Secretary of State for War when the parish was created, or Robert Peel, who was twice Prime Minister of the United Kingdom.

 History

 Peel was erected in 1859 from northwestern Brighton Parish.
 It included the southwestern corner of Aberdeen Parish until 1863.